bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-16-UPenn_Business_2_Finance_1_2026_01_16.md

 Maybe she is interested in spending the money now, instead of on the vineyard.

 The NPV rule says no matter what her preferences are, she should go for the vineyard.
-If she wants to spend more now, she could borrow the money for the vineyard.
+If she wants to spend more now, she could borrow money.
 We will see this on the graph.

 <div align="center">
     <img src="https://c.l3n.co/FyC4T2.jpeg" width="400" height="500"/>